-The Bank made a profit after tax of N3.1 billion for the year ended 31 December 2021.
-(2020: profit after tax N2.1 billion).
-As at that date, the Bank's total liabilities exceeded its total assets by N276 billion (2020: N275 billion) and the capital adequacy stood at -86.18% (2020: -101.47%).
+The Bank made a profit after tax of N0.94 billion for the year ended 31 December 2022.
+(2021: profit after tax N3.1billion).
+As at that date, the Bank's total liabilities exceeded its total assets by N274.9 billion (2021: N276.2 billion) and the capital adequacy stood at -89.69% (2021: -86.18%).
 The Bank therefore did not meet the minimum capital requirement and the CAR as stipulated by the Central Bank of Nigeria (CBN) for a Bank with a National banking license which is 10%.
 The directors acknowledge that material uncertainty remains over the timing of the recapitalisation of the Bank.
-However, the Directors has reached an advanced stage with both local and multinational investors in the fund mobilisation for the Bank.
+However, the Directors have reached an advanced stage with both local and multinational investors in the fund mobilisation for the Bank.